gportay/cqfd6/README.md

 ## Remove images

-Running `cqfd --init` creates and names a new Docker image each time the `Dockerfile` is modified, which may lead to a large number of unused images that are not automatically purged.
+Running `cqfd` creates and names a new Docker image each time the `Dockerfile` is modified, which may lead to a large number of unused images that are not automatically purged.

 To remove the image associated with the current version of the `Dockerfile`,
 use: